oedura/scavro/README.md

 ## Scavro Plugin

 The Scavro Plugin is an SBT plugin that automates calling Avro's code generation.
-To use, you must import the scavro library into your project's `plugins.sbt` file.
+To use, you must import the scavro library into your project's SBT settings by adding
+`addSbtPlugin("com.oysterbooks" % "scavro_2.10" % "0.9.0-SNAPSHOT")` to your
+`plugins.sbt` file.
 Avro schema and protocol files can then be added to your `Build.scala` or `build.sbt` file.